keboola/connection-docs/extractors/facebook/index.md

 For consistent results, specify both since and until parameters.
 Also, it is recommended that the time difference is a maximum of 6 months.

 ### Limit (Advanced Tab)
 Represents Facebook Graph API request parameter `limit` and is the maximum number of objects that may be returned in one page of the request.
 Default is 25 and maximum is 100.
-It is usefull when Facebook Graph Api returns error saying there are too many data requested, in such cases lower the limit and retry the query run.
+It is useful when Facebook Graph Api returns error saying there are too many data requested, in such cases lower the limit and retry the query run.

 ## Output Data Description
+Output data represent tree where each node is array of objects returned from Facebook Graph API and transformed into one or more CSV tables.
+Each row of table represents one object.
+Each table has primary key auto-detected during extraction and so table data is **imported incrementally**.
+Columns of the output tables represent fields from the **fields** query parameter.
+Moreover each table will always contain the following basic set of columns:

+- **id** id returned by Facebook Graph API
+- **ex_account_id** Id of Facebook page corresponding to the object stored in the row
+- **fb_graph_node** describes the objects "vertical position" of the resulting tree. e.g for comments it will be `page_feed_comments`, for sub-comments (i.e. comments of comments) it will be `page_feed_comments_comments` etc
+- **parent_id** refers to **id** column of a parent object represented by some other row and/or table.
+For example if the row is representing a comment object then its parent is post and so parent_id is the id of the post.
+The parent object type can be also determined from **fb_graph_node** column as a substring from the beginning until the last occurrence of underscore, e.g. page\_feed\_comments -> page_feed.
+The top parent id is a Facebook page id.